Analog Circuits: An Uphill Battle for Electrical Engineers

 It is a very important topic for Gate exam.
 You first have to study the basics of Diode and its current-voltage equation.
 If you practice problems based on Open Circuit and Short Circuit test problems well then you can easily determine the state of various diodes in a multi-diode circuit.
 Then you can proceed to applications of diodes such as Clippers, Clampers, Rectifiers.
 The basic knowledge of rectifiers will help you in Power Electronics as well.
 You can practice various Diode circuits from Kanodia book and any reference book.
 Thermal effect on Diode can be left as it is an unimportant topic.

 Bipolar Junction Transistor (BJT)

 The basics about working of BJT should be studied in brief and not in much detail and you should focus more on finding the Q-point of DC analysis of the BJT.
 You should focus more on Common Emitter configuration and the biasing methods that you should study are Fixed Bias, Self Bias, and Voltage Divider Bias.
 After learning biasing, the concept of the amplifier is important.
 There are many models to solve amplifier problems.
-But remodel is simple to learn.
+But remodeling is simple to learn.
 In GATE exam they ask the question only from this model.
-Also, you may be asked about different components in the small signal model like Trans-conductance, etc and these parameters can be directly from the DC Analysis.
+Also, you may be asked about different components in the small-signal model like Trans-conductance, etc and these parameters can be directly from the DC Analysis.
 By practicing some question you can master it.
 BJT amplifier is more important than MOSFET.

 For Electrical GATE paper you need not worry about this topic and it can be left out.
 This has now been removed from ECE GATE syllabus as well and is only asked in ESE now.